 - The slideshow transition effects may cause discomfort when viewed for prolonged periods. - When using optional lenses, lens filters, or filter adapters (if applicable), be sure to attach these accessories firmly.

+If the lens accessory becomes lesses and falls of the lens accessory becomes lesses and falls of the lens accessory.

 If the lens accessory becomes loose and falls off, it may crack, and the shards of glass may lead to cuts.